-When a plot of land came up for sale across the street from the home of Bill and Virginia Clemens they purchased it and then donated the land to the City of St. Cloud Park Department.
+When a plot of land came up for sale across the street from the home of Bill and Virginia Clemens, they purchased it and then donated the land to the City of St. Cloud Park Department.
 Known for her love of roses and flowers, the late Virginia Clemens battled multiple sclerosis for more than 40 years.
-As a true act of love, and a way to give something back to the community Bill Clemens funded the establishment of and continues to fund the Clemens Gardens.
+As a true act of love, and a way to give something back to the community, Bill Clemens funded the establishment and maintenance of the Clemens Gardens.
 In 1990 Bill and Virginia Clemens funded the construction of the rose garden, purchased 1100 rose bushes, and even paid the wages for a rose grower.
 This led to the development of the Virginia Clemens Rose Garden, which is now part of six separate gardens along Kilian Boulevard that make up the Clemens Gardens.

 The flavor of European gardens comes alive along this stretch of Kilian Boulevard.
 The six gardens that make up the Clemens Gardens offer a feast for the senses - especially for the eyes.
 Savor the sweet-smelling roses.
 Gaze at the explosions of color set off by the various shades and hues of green.
 Be surprised by the interesting shapes formed by the gardeners' creative trimming of various small trees, hedges, and bushes.